Moddable-OpenSource/moddable/contributed/ble/hid-peripheral/README.md

  - a standard 101 English language keyboard with basic ASCII characters and 8 modifiers
  - a fixed set of 8 "Consumer Device" media controls

+The implemented HID Report Descriptor is provided for reference at the end of this document.

 ## BLE HID Host API

 ### Host Events